Modular proximal optimization for multidimensional total-variation regularization: Experiments and Applications

 Table \ref{tab:FLreal} shows test accuracies.
 In general, as expected the logistic-loss based FL models yield better classification accuracies than those based on least-squares, as such loss function tends to be more appropriate for classification problems.
 However the Ovarian dataset proves to be an exception, showing better performance under a squared loss.
 Regarding the TV-regularizer, the classic $\tvell_1^{\oned}$-penalty seems to perform better in general, with the $\tvell_2^{\oned}$-penalty showing competitive results in some settings.

-\section{2D-TV: Experiments and Applications}
+\subsection{2D-TV: Experiments and Applications}

-We address now several practical applications that benefit from two-dimensional TV regularization; our results show again how our $\tvell_{p,q}^{\twod}$ prox operator fits in seamlessly into our modular framework to produce efficient proximal splitting solvers.
+We address now several practical applications that benefit from two-dimensional TV regularization; our results show again how the presented $\tvell_{p,q}^{\twod}$ prox operators fits in seamlessly into our modular framework to produce efficient proximal splitting solvers.

-\subsection{Image denoising through anisotropic filtering}
+\subsubsection{Image denoising through anisotropic filtering}

-Our first example is to the classic problem of image denoising, but with the twist that we deal with noise of an anisotropic character.
+Our first example is related to the classic problem of image denoising, but with the twist that we deal with noise of an anisotropic character.
 More specifically, suppose that the true image $\mu \in \reals^{n \times m}$ is contaminated by additive noise $\mn$, so that only $\mu_0 = \mu + \mn$ is observed.
 The denoising problem estimates $\mu$ given just the noisy version $\mu_0$.
 This problem is highly ill-posed and as such not approachable unless additional assumptions on the noise (or on the underlying image) are made.